 First put forward in Moscow by Aleksandr Žolkovskij and Igor Mel’čuk, MTT is a theoretical linguistic framework for the construction of models of natural language.
 A theory that provides a large and elaborate basis for linguistic description and, due to its formal character, lends itself particularly well to computer AI applications.

-Lexical Functions are a tool designed to formally represent the relations between lexical units.
-This allows us to formalize and describe — in a relatively simple manner — the complex lexical relationship network that languages present and assign a corresponding semantic weight to, for each element in a sentence.
-Most importantly — they allow us to relate analogous meanings no matter which form they’re presented.
+Lexical functions are a tool designed to formally represent the relations between lexical units.
+This allows us to formalize and describe — in a relatively simple manner — the complex network of lexical relationships within languages and assign a corresponding semantic weight to each element in a sentence.
+Most importantly, they allow us to relate analogous meanings, no matter which form they’re presented in.

 The meaning in MTT